eolementhe/guide/guide.md

 ![dropdown-manage-naming-rule](images/dropdown-manage-naming-rule.png)

 Here you can add naming rules with your custom format.
-Enter the name of your rule and then you can write the format of naming you want for your files.
+Enter the name of your rule and then you can write the template of naming you want for your files.

 Here example of naming rule :